Real Effects of Private Country-by-Country Disclosure

 56 Pages Posted: 14 Jun 2019 Last revised: 26 Jun 2020

-We investigate the effects of mandatory private Country-by-Country (CbC) disclosure to tax authorities on corporate transparency and economic activity.
+We investigate the effects of mandatory private Country-by-Country (CbC) disclosure to European tax authorities on economic activity.
 Using rich data on the operations of multinational firms, we exploit the threshold-based application of this 2016 disclosure rule in a regression discontinuity design.
-We find strong evidence that firms affected by the disclosure mandate reduce ownership in tax haven subsidiaries and thereby increase transparency in their previously opaque organizational structure.
-We also document, on average, that affected firms invest less in aggregate employment.
-However, affected firms increasingly allocate revenue, employment, and total assets to subsidiaries in low-tax European countries.
-Additional tests at the consolidated firm-level and at the subsidiary-level support the conclusion that firms shift real activities away from operations outside Europe – including from tax havens – to Europe, particularly to non-haven European countries with relatively low tax rates, if the firm has tax haven operations, if the firms is diversified, and if the firm is public.
-In contrast, mandatory CbC disclosure seems to have little effect on consolidated tax payments.
-Collectively, our findings suggest that mandatory CbC disclosure helps increase corporate transparency and plausibly curbs the most aggressive tax planning achieved through tax haven operations.
-However, CbC disclosure has unintended adverse effects on employment as a whole and on the tax-motivated shifting of real economic activity.
+We find evidence consistent with firms affected by the disclosure mandate reducing ownership in tax haven subsidiaries relative to unaffected firms and thereby increasing transparency in their previously opaque organizational structure.
+We also observe that affected firms increasingly allocate revenue, employment, total assets, and, correspondingly, tax payments to subsidiaries in low-tax European countries.
+Additional tests at the consolidated firm-level and at the subsidiary-level support the conclusion that firms shift real activities away from operations outside Europe – including from tax havens – to Europe, particularly to non-haven European countries with low corporate income tax rates.
+Collectively, our findings suggest that mandatory CbC disclosure curbs the most aggressive tax planning achieved through tax haven operations but also affects the allocation of multinationals’ real economic activities.

-Keywords: Real Effects, Disclosure Regulation, Private Disclosure, Mandatory Disclosure, Country-by-Country Reporting, Tax Transparency, Tax Avoidance
+Keywords: Real Effects, Disclosure Regulation, Private Disclosure, Mandatory Disclosure, Country-by-Country Reporting, Tax Transparency, Tax Avoidance, Tax Havens

 JEL Classification: H20, H25, H26, H32, K22, L51, M41, M48, O47